Willie169/temp/Linux and Termux/SSH.md

 ```
 Port 2222
 ```
-You can change the port `2222` to the port you want.\
+You can change the port `2222` to the port you want.
+Note that you may need to set the ports that VM can use when booting VM if you are in a VM.\
-And change the line:
+Change the line:
 ```
 #PermitRootLogin prohibit-password
 ```